Bronze Age Diplomacy (8 players)

 4. Unless there is a bridge that connects them, land regions separated by a river region do not border each other

-5. Upper Euphrates region borders Carchemish, Irrite, Hana, Ashtata, Habur, Hana, Suhu, and Lower Euphrates
+5. Upper Euphrates region borders Carchemish, Irrite, Hana, Taite, Mari, Hana, Suhu, and Lower Euphrates

-6. Lower Euphrates region borders Suhu, Mari, Dur-Kurigalzu (wc), Babylon, Nippur, Lower Tigris, Upper Euphrates, and Lower Sea
+6. Lower Euphrates region borders Suhu, Mari, Dur-Kurigalzu (wc), Babylon, Nippur, Upper Euphrates, and Lower Sea

-7. Upper Tigris region borders Assur, Nineveh, Arrapha, Ugarsallu, and Lower Tigris
+7. Upper Tigris region borders Assur, Nineveh, Arrapha, Arbela, Ugarsallu, and Lower Tigris

-8. Lower Tigris region borders Tuplias, Dur-Kurigalzu (ec), Nippur, Salulikki, Lower Euphrates, Upper Tigris, and Lower Sea
+8. Lower Tigris region borders Tuplias, Dur-Kurigalzu (ec), Nippur, Bashime, Upper Tigris, and Lower Sea

 Bridges Rules: